 - STRAPS – You can obtain pararowing seat straps from Oarsport for £15 per set – http://oarsport.co.uk/shop/seat-belt-flap-style (the ones in the photos below are a different style that we had a supply of on hand).

 - FITTING RAILS (optional) – The seat can be attached directly to the boat (see photo directly below).
+If you do fit it directly by making holes in the seat platform, I recommend placing the frame over the sliding rails.
+Not only does this save the faff of removing and replacing the rails every time you change the boat user from adaptive to conventional, but also it facilitates putting the hatch back on (you have to take it off to to get your hand in the boat to secure the bolts for the frame).
 Alternatively, you can purchase attachment rails from Draft Wheelchairs (£60 for set of 2).
 The advantage of the latter is that it facilitates shifting the seat to position it in precisely the optimal position.
 This approach is particularly useful if you have multiple athletes sharing the same boat.

 Voila, the final seat shown below.
 Approximate cost £190 (plus shipping and VAT).